nwsw/nwcplugin-api/api/nwc.drawpos.md

 ------------------
 <a name="lyricSyllable"></a>
-**{drawpos}:lyricSyllable**(#LyricLine), returns String or Nil
+**{drawpos}:lyricSyllable**(#LyricLine,[#Offset]), returns 'Syllable','Separator'

-This returns the lyric text attached to a note, or Nil if no text exists.
-The #LyricLine number starts from 1.
+This returns lyric text (syllable and separator) attached to the current `drawpos`. #LyricLine number starts from 1.

+#Offset can optionally be used to get the current position's neighboring syllables, but the `drawpos` must itself maintain a valid non-zero lyric counter before this can be done.
+An #Offset of -1 will return the syllable and separator just before the current position, if one exists.

+Returns nil for 'Syllable' if the #LyricLine does not exist, or the drawpos is not eligible for a syllable (does not have a non-zero lyric counter).

+Returns nil for 'Separator' if none exists, such as for the last syllable and later empty syllables in a #LyricLine.

 ------------------